Johnhalk/Cards/README.md

 ```

-- When an instance of card is created it initialises with both suit and value.
+- **Acceptance criteria: 52 cards** When an instance of card is created it initialises with both suit and value.
 Then using Pythons built in itertools it creates a product of all possible combinations saved to an instance variable self.card_list.

-- In the card class there is added functionality to add new suits and values, delete existing suits and values and create singular types of cards (Good for creating a Joker perhaps?).
-Created so the code can be expanded on should any games require more card types.

 Feature test for necessary requirements - there should be 52 cards.
 - Run from the command-line.